SabrinaPau/07_eda-project-1/README.md

 - Activate your environment
 - Also after having created this environment, you can install additional packages within it. **Therefore you need to have activated your environment**!
 - Start VS Code and start with your EDA!
+- Work in branches and push your changes to the repository in order to keep your notebooks syncronised.

 ## Suggested workflow - POC
 The work is timeboxed, and with that in mind, you need to change how you approach the task.
 You will want to employ an iterative approach.

 * Write rough draft of plan with placeholders
 * Do simple plots
-* Main questions should already be answered -> POC (proof of concept)
+* Main questions should be answered first -> POC (proof of concept)
 * Iterate: go deeper, go prettier, go better
 * Clean up .. feel free to delete things that are not useful anymore